jonrau1/AWS-ComplianceMachineDontStop/README.md

 4. Fill out the *variables.tf* file
 `nano variables.tf`

-*NOTE* variables.tf has a `list` within for US-EAST-1 Region Amazon Inspector ARNs for the Rules Packages -- you will need to modify that whole list for regions outside of US-EAST-1
+#### NOTE variables.tf has a `list` within for US-EAST-1 and US-WEST-1 Regions for Amazon Inspector ARNs for the Rules Packages -- you will need to modify that whole list for regions outside of US-EAST-1/US-WEST-1 and note the correct variable within main.tf

 ### Deploying
 1. Initialize your AWS Provider